andreypopp/reactdown/site/index.md

 ### Meta

-Directive `::meta` is used for debug purposes to render metadata attached to a document.
+Directive `..meta` is used for debug purposes to render metadata attached to a document.

 Example: